Velocet/iown-homecontrol/docs/COMMANDS.md

 - Sequence number of data (1 byte)
 - Data (1-18 bytes)

+> ![NOTE]
-> **Note**: This command is chained to send large numbers of bytes.
+> This command is chained to send large numbers of bytes.
 Maybe used for updates?

 ### 4A: Rename File